1001 Roof Flashing: Metal Roof Flashing Types and More!

 1. Galvalume Steel

-Galvalume is one of type of flashing on a metal roof that is coated with a coating of aluminum and zinc to make them stronger and thicker even though both are composed of metal iron.
+Galvalume is one type of flashing on a metal roof that is coated with a coating of aluminum and zinc to make them stronger and thicker, even though both are composed of metal iron.
 The tile appears to be a sheet of zinc that has been screwed or cemented into the frame curtain beam.

 1. Copper Metal